T-Mobile introduces cheaper, stripped-down unlimited plan

 T-Mobile is zagging when everyone else is zigging.

 The carrier on Monday introduced T-Mobile Essentials, a cheaper alternative to its T-Mobile One plan.
-While customers still get unlimited data, talk and text, there are no perks like free Netflix or international data or hotspot capabilities.
+While customers still get unlimited data, talk and text, there are no perks like free Netflix or international data or high-speed hotspot capabilities.
 The plans start at $60 for one line or $30 per line for four lines every month, a discount of $10 per line.

 The Essentials plan will be available starting Aug.
 10.